seth1919/MazeSolver/README.md

 # MazeSolver

+See a quick preview of this project on my YouTube channel: https://www.youtube.com/watch?v=AX10GYhfv4o

 This is my solution to the maze solving problem presented in Computerphile's maze solving video.
 You can find it here: https://www.youtube.com/watch?v=rop0W4QDOUI

 This project uses an open source maze generator called daedalus.
 You can find out more here: https://www.astrolog.org/labyrnth/daedalus.htm